RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 In this particular example, resources are located in the `/views/` folder, divided in `templates` and `static`.
 In the first one there is an example HTML file and in the second one a CSS example.

+## CORS
+When using this server as a backend for a front end application, you should take into consideration setting the CORS headers.
+In this boilerplate, CORS can be enabled for a particular `RequestHandler` by overriding the `CustomRequestHandler` class attribute `CORS_ENABLED`; if this attribute is `True`, CORS headers will be set on every response.

+**NOTE:** It is also possible that you will need to accept the `OPTIONS` verb for this cases; this is handled in `src.request_handlers.custom_request_handler.CustomRequestHandler`.